 To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Office 365 account:

 - Create a unique account for backup

 Set up a dedicated Office 365 service account to handle the backup.
 This will prevent future problems.
 For example, if the employee responsible for backup leaves the company, the backup account can be passed on to someone else.

-We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / email@example.com).
+We recommend you name the account and email as descriptively as possible (e.g., Keepit Backup / firstname.lastname@example.org).
 This will avoid confusion as this user will be made a member of all Teams and Groups and an admin of all SharePoint Sites being backed up.

 - Assign the Global administrator role

 When creating the new service account, assign it the Global administrator role.
 This is necessary because only through a user with this role can Keepit obtain full access to data and thus include all data in the backup.